Installation Guidelines for AmCork Parquet Cork Floor Tiles

 You must adhere the cork parquet tiles

 to the subfloor using DriTac 6200 adhesive applied as a two-part contact glue.
 Apply a paper thin coat of the adhesive to the subfloor and to the back of the parquet tiles.You should use a high density foam painter's roller making sure that the adhesive is flashed (turned transparent) before adhering the tiles.
 This will provide the strongest bond for cork wall tile installation.
 Too much adhesive or not allowing it to flash will cause the tiles to cup and not bond around the edges.
-Cork flooring needs polyurethane after the installation.
+Cork flooring needs polyurethane after the flooring tile installation.
 The use of "Traffic" by BonaKemi or "Xterra" by Dura Seal is required under our 25-year warranty.
 Read our instructions on how to install cork parquet flooring carefully before installation.
 Responsibility for the suitability of the parquet tiles or the adhesive for each individual case cannot be assumed by American Cork Products Company since American Cork Products Company has no influence on the installer's proper application.

 PREPARATION / ACCLIMATIZATION